nsbgn/handalf/README.md

   This plays well with the convention of bringing up some sort of menu upon tapping *Meta*.

-- It must be confessed that the above is a bit of a simplification.
-  Observe that, in the **Fn** layer, the navigation cluster is placed so that you can control the directional keys with only your left hand.
+- Admittedly, the above is a simplification.
+In the **Fn** layer, the navigation cluster is placed so that you can control the directional keys with only your left hand.
 On the other hand (literally), the F-keys are not often used in modern applications.
 That is why holding the <kbd>Esc</kbd> key brings up the **Fn**-layer only on the *left* side, whereas the *right* side instead exposes *Meta*-keys, easily accessible for mapping actions in your window manager.
 When you *also* hold *Space*, this is flipped around, as the left-hand *Meta*-keys and right-hand F-keys are exposed.
 This is, in my opinion, the most distressing aspect of the layout, but it is worth it for the practical convenience it brings.

 - The keys labeled <kbd>Alt</kbd> and <kbd>Ctrl</kbd> activate the
   corresponding modifier for any subsequent keypress that occurs shortly